 It wasn’t until George H. W. Bush’s first Thanksgiving as president in 1989 that the ceremony became official.
 “Let me assure you, and this fine tom turkey, that he will not end up on anyone’s dinner table, not this guy,” he told reporters.
 “He’s granted a presidential pardon as of right now.”

 From then on, presidents have been pardoning birds approaching every Thanksgiving.
 As the event gets closer, the turkeys become social media famous, with silly names like Tater and Tot in 2016, or Mac and Cheese in 2014.
 And no, the presidents don’t take it too seriously.
 During the 2014 ceremony, President Barack Obama said he was sparing the turkeys from a “terrible and delicious fate” and later admitted it’s “a little puzzling that I do this every year.”
 Puzzling, perhaps, but fun nonetheless.
-Next, check out these presidential firsts you never learned about in school.
+Now that you know all about the presidential turkey pardon, check out these presidential firsts you never learned about in school.